Nush395/TrueSkill/README.md

 * https://github.com/moserware/Skills (C#)

 ## Further explanation
-Please see my blog post here (TBD) for more details on the implementation
+I am currently writing a post detailing my journey to understanding the algorithm which I hope will aid others' understanding, watch this space!

 ## Tests
-This library has tests written using the Python unittest library.
-To run the tests use:
+This library has tests written using the Python unittest library under the tests package in the code.
+To run the tests navigate to the project and use:
 ```
 python -m unittest discover
 ```